ZupIT/beagle-web-core/docs/renderization.md

 The return value of a lifecycle hook can be either nothing (undefined) or a tree.
 If it is a tree, the rendering process will discard the previous tree and start working on the tree returned by the hook.

+To take control over the rendering process, besides the lifecycles, Beagle also offers the [Renderer API](#The-Renderer-API), which can be accessed through `BeagleView.getRenderer()`.
+The BeagleView can be accessed via the `BeagleRemoteView` component through the attributes `onCreateBeagleView`, in Angular, and `viewRef`, in React.

+Another way to get access to the `BeagleView` is through the [ViewContentManager API](#The-ViewContentManager-API), which can be found under `this.viewContentManager` in an Angular component that extends `BeagleComponent`; or under `props.viewContentManager` in a React component that implements the `BeagleComponent` interface.

 # Process and lifecycles